Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Founded in 1984, SPEL Semiconductors is India’s first Semiconductor IC assembly and test facility provider.

 • The market capitalisation of the company is Rs.
-344.22 cr.
-The stock’s 5-yr CAGR is 54.53%.
+940.10 cr.
+The stock’s 5-yr CAGR is 115.09%.

-• The stock is 5.48x as volatile as Nifty.
+• The stock is 4.22x as volatile as Nifty.

 Click here to learn more about the red flags present in the stock.

-What is a semiconductor?
+What is a Semiconductor?

 A semiconductor is a tiny chip that gives life to electronic devices.
 It manages the flow of electricity in electronic products like smartphones, computers, electric vehicles, medical equipment and gaming hardware.
 Semiconductors are used in consumer electronics like ACs, rice cookers, CPUs, and commercial devices such as ATMs, trains, and other infrastructures.

-What are semiconductor stocks?
+What are Semiconductor Stocks?

-Impact of semiconductor shortage
+Impact of Semiconductor Shortage

 What explains the global semiconductor shortage?

 As per S&P Global Engineering Solutions, semiconductor shortage is not new.
 It is cyclical.
-Historically, the periods of shortages have lasted 6 months to a year, but the current one has deviated from that trend.
+Historically, the periods of shortages have lasted six months to a year, but the current one has deviated from that trend.
 A few reasons for this are:

 Unforeseen events before and during the pandemic